Criccieth Castle: Inner ward

-The other major feature of the inner ward is the south-west tower, which is contemporary with the gatehouse but was refaced both internally and externally under Edward I. Its western wall stands to approximately 20 ft and contains the remains of a fireplace, but it is otherwise ruined.
+The other major feature of the inner ward is the south-east tower, which is contemporary with the gatehouse but was refaced both internally and externally under Edward I. Its western wall stands to approximately 20 ft and contains the remains of a fireplace, but it is otherwise ruined.
 The ground floor would originally have been accessed via a ladder from the floor above, but was later entered from a doorway which was probably inserted by Llywelyn ap Gruffudd.
 The interior of the tower contains the base of a staircase contemporary with the refacing, but this was either left incomplete or later dismantled.
-There are latrine chutes on the east and west sides of the tower, which suggest that it was of three storeys.
+There are latrine chutes on the east and west sides of the tower which suggest that it was of three storeys.
 Four chutes in the adjoining section of curtain wall to the north are part of the original construction, and served latrines at ground and first-floor level.
 A staircase was built over the ground-floor entrance to these latrines when the tower was refaced, and provided access to the wall-walk and possibly the first floor of the tower.
 A stone channel for a lead pipe survives on the exterior of the east side, which fed a cistern.

 The remainder of the ward is enclosed by a curtain wall, which stands to almost its full height except for the stretch between the gatehouse and south-east tower.
 The wall-walk survives on the southern and western stretches, as well as the parapet and half an embrasure where the wall meets the west gatehouse tower.
 Little trace remains of the buildings which stood against the wall, but footings and beam-holes indicate that they existed, as does a 1292 reference to the "king's hall".
 In the south-east corner, adjacent to the tower, is the south gate, a simple opening which originally served as a postern and later as a means of communication between the two wards.
 It is uncertain what the square area of cobbles adjacent to the gate represents, but it may have been an oven.